SamuelDixxon/SamuelDixxon/README.md

 ### Hi there 👋

-🔭 Joining Silicon Labs as a Product/Test Engineer this Summer and recently started a youtube channel <br>
+🔭 Finished Bachelors in Electrical Engineering from Texas A&M (May 2023!) with minors in Computer Science and Math <br>
 🌱 I’m currently learning IoT technologies, topics in RF, topics in AI, and the C programming language<br>
 👯 I’m looking to collaborate on problems relating to statistics<br>
 📫 How to reach me: sdixoninvesting@gmail.com<br>